Learn

 Tuesday Morning Bible Study

-Join the clergy each Tuesday morning in the Dodd Room to study the Bible readings for the following Sunday.
+Join the clergy each Tuesday morning in the Dodd Room at 11 a.m. from September to May to study the Bible readings for the following Sunday.

 It is an hour of conversation and reflection.